Caisse DE Depot ET Placement DU Quebec Purchases 45,117 Shares of Chevron Co. (NYSE:CVX)

 Several other hedge funds have also recently made changes to their positions in the business.
 Capital International Investors lifted its position in shares of Chevron by 0.7% in the 1st quarter.
 Capital International Investors now owns 38,439,497 shares of the oil and gas company’s stock worth $4,028,498,000 after acquiring an additional 252,442 shares during the period.
 Wimmer Associates 1 LLC lifted its position in shares of Chevron by 4.0% during the 1st quarter.
 Wimmer Associates 1 LLC now owns 14,417 shares of the oil and gas company’s stock worth $1,511,000 after buying an additional 560 shares during the period.
 Blue Water Life Science Advisors LLC bought a new position in shares of Chevron during the 1st quarter worth approximately $463,000.
 Krane Funds Advisors LLC increased its holdings in Chevron by 29.4% during the 1st quarter.
 Krane Funds Advisors LLC now owns 1,320 shares of the oil and gas company’s stock valued at $138,000 after purchasing an additional 300 shares in the last quarter.
 Finally, Johnson Investment Counsel Inc. increased its holdings in Chevron by 0.5% during the 1st quarter.
 Johnson Investment Counsel Inc. now owns 455,581 shares of the oil and gas company’s stock valued at $47,740,000 after purchasing an additional 2,430 shares in the last quarter.
 Institutional investors own 65.94% of the company’s stock.

 A number of equities research analysts recently weighed in on the company.
-Truist Securities raised their price target on Chevron from $130.00 to $144.00 and gave the company a “buy” rating in a report on Thursday, July 1st.
-Evercore ISI raised their price target on Chevron from $98.00 to $130.00 and gave the company an “outperform” rating in a report on Wednesday, March 17th.
-Scotiabank reaffirmed a “sector perform” rating and set a $115.00 price target on shares of Chevron in a report on Tuesday, March 16th.
-Truist raised their price target on Chevron from $130.00 to $144.00 and gave the company a “buy” rating in a report on Thursday, July 1st.
-They noted that the move was a valuation call.
-Finally, Citigroup began coverage on Chevron in a research note on Wednesday, March 10th.
-They issued a “neutral” rating and a $105.00 target price for the company.
+Argus raised their price target on Chevron from $108.00 to $127.00 and gave the company a “buy” rating in a report on Wednesday, May 12th.
+Cowen raised their price target on Chevron from $111.00 to $113.00 and gave the company an “outperform” rating in a report on Wednesday, March 10th.
+Piper Sandler raised their price target on Chevron from $113.00 to $126.00 and gave the company an “overweight” rating in a report on Thursday, April 1st.
+Citigroup began coverage on Chevron in a report on Wednesday, March 10th.
+They set a “neutral” rating and a $105.00 price target for the company.
+Finally, Truist Securities lifted their target price on Chevron from $130.00 to $144.00 and gave the company a “buy” rating in a research note on Thursday, July 1st.
 Nine equities research analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company’s stock.
 The company currently has a consensus rating of “Buy” and an average price target of $116.44.

 CVX stock opened at $106.07 on Tuesday.
 The business’s 50-day simple moving average is $106.46.
 The company has a current ratio of 1.11, a quick ratio of 0.90 and a debt-to-equity ratio of 0.31.
 The company has a market capitalization of $204.51 billion, a price-to-earnings ratio of -25.44, a PEG ratio of 3.76 and a beta of 1.32.
 Chevron Co. has a 1-year low of $65.16 and a 1-year high of $113.11.